Country of Origin

 My unit on Pál's bench.
 A sticker on his table lamp says "Engineering: If you're not tired, you're doing it wrong."

 Now only my flaw of verbosity needs fixing.
 Fat chance you say?
 You could be right.
 Next life perhaps?
+How about a few days later?

 Would you like to download the current image?